 Of course, there’s a reason that IIBA® certification carries such prestige – and that’s because it’s not easy to attain.
 To fulfill the eligibility requirements for this designation, candidates must:

 Candidates who fulfill all of these requirements are eligible to apply for CBAP® certification and sit for the exam.
 The credential will only be awarded to business analysts who pass the exam.

 Because the CBAP® certification process is so rigorous, formal business analysis training is essential to acquiring the necessary knowledge, skills and professional development credits.
 It’s important to choose your education partner wisely, as you want to make sure you will develop the necessary expertise within the Business Analysis Body of Knowledge® and earn professional development hours for your coursework.
 To that end, the Master Certificate in Business Analysis program offered by Villanova University is an excellent option – and it’s available 100% online.

 As one of the IIBA’s Endorsed Education Providers, Villanova offers certificate courses that are aligned with the Business Analysis Body of Knowledge® and designed to thoroughly prepare you for the CBAP® certification exam.
 They will also contribute toward the professional education credits required for certification.

 Villanova courses are led by acclaimed experts in the field of business analysis, and delivered via the university’s proven video-based e-learning platform.
-Lectures can be viewed 24/7 through streaming video, MP4 files or CD-ROM, and you can communicate with your fellow classmates and instructors anytime via online message boards, live chat, email, virtual whiteboards and two-way voice over IP (VOIP).
+Lectures can be viewed 24/7 through streaming video and you can communicate with your fellow classmates and instructors anytime via online message boards, live chat, email, virtual whiteboards and two-way voice over IP (VOIP).